We’d like to highlight one of the greatest threats to Ontario’s natural soil systems – earthworms!

 - wash the treads of your vehicles and shoes when moving from one area to another

-- throw unused bait in the trash, not on land or water (earthworms are actually great swimmers!).
+- throw unused bait in the trash, not on land or water.
 Even better, switch to artificial bait

 These small steps can make a big difference in Ontario’s forest ecosystems.